 It moved forward.
 The railings clanged and cart- wheeled away.
 The brick wall crumbled.
 Lights orbited around the bulldozed as it ploughed onward.
 'Hey!
 Stop!'
 Metal groaned.
 The engine note dropped to a dull, insistent throbbing.
 The lights turned to look at Johnny.
 He could feel their attention.
 'What are you doing'?'
 A light burst into a glittering diagram of the Alderman.
 'Isn't this what people wanted?' he said.
 'We don't need it any more.
 So if anyone's going to do it, it should be us.
-That's only right.'
-'But you said this was your place!' said Johnny.
+That's only right.' tion of what we might be.'
+'Chronologically gifted,' said Mr Einstein, crack- ling into existence.
+'Dimensionally advantaged,' said Mr Fletcher, sparkling like a flashbulb.
+'Bodily unencumbered,' said the Alderman.